Artificial Neural Networks generated by Low Discrepancy Sequences: Low Discrepancy Sequences to enumerate Network Graphs

 Similar to \cite{dey2017edgeProcessing} and \cite[Fig.~4]{SparseNNHardware}, the permutations generated by the Sobol' sequence guarantee streaming weights in contiguous blocks of size of a power of 2 free of memory bank conflicts.
 For the same reason, weights can be routed without collisions through a crossbar switch inside the processor.
 Both advantages cannot be guaranteed when creating paths by pseudo-random number generators.

 Determining the permutations generated by $\Phi_2$ in hardware amounts to bit reversal, which is straightforward to hardwire.
-Implementing the permutations generated by Eqn.~\ref{Eqn:Sobol} in hardware requires to unroll the loop over the bit-parallel XOR operations (see the algorithm in Sec.~\ref{Sec:LD}).
+Implementing the permutations generated by Eqn.~\ref{Eqn:Sobol} in hardware requires to unroll the loop over the bit-parallel XOR operations (see the algorithm in Sect.~\ref{Sec:LD}).
 This results in a tiny circuit with a matrix of flip-flops to hold the generator matrix $C_j$.
 Replicating parts of the circuit for all numbers representable by the $m$ least significant bits allows one to create $2^m$ values of the permutation in parallel.

-For backpropagation, we can take advantage of the fact the the Sobol' sequence is invertible.
+For backpropagation, we can take advantage of the fact the Sobol' sequence is invertible.
 Computing the inverse of Eqn.~\ref{Eqn:Sobol} just requires to determine $C_j^{-1}$.
-Propagating errors back through the network, the memory access pattern is not linear whenever the layer is changed.
-Still, memory is accessed in contiguous blocks within a layer.
+Propagating errors back through the network, the memory access remains contiguous when enumerating the array of weights backwards.